 - Official transcripts of previous work

-- Three letters of recommendation (plus English translations if originals are not in English)
+- Three letters of recommendation (plus English translations if originals are not in English) are required, although up to four are allowed.

 Application Materials for the Joint Degree Program in Linguistics and Romance Languages